Arielode/HSPC_omics/README.md

 # HSPC_omics

-This repository contains the scripts, metadata files used in the manuscripts:  **Epigenetic fate determinants of human hematopoietic stem and progenitor cells revealed by single-cell multi-omics analysis**.
+This repository contains the scripts, metadata files used in the manuscripts:  **Epigenetic fate determinants of human hematopoietic stem/progenitor cells at single-cell resolution**.

 ## Dependencies